Civic enforcement team - body worn video devices

 How long do you keep information about me?

-Images are held for 30 days in cases which are not required for legal proceedings.
+30 days in cases which are not required for legal proceedings.

 How did the Council get my personal data?